KsheerajP/Projects/T-Shirt-Size-Estimation/README.md

-# T-Shirt Size Estimation Using Monocular Camera Images
+# T-Shirt Size Estimation Using Monocular Camera

 ## Overview
 This project presents a computer vision pipeline that estimates a person's T-shirt size using just a single image from a monocular camera.
 It aims to solve a common challenge in online retail: determining accurate clothing sizes without the need for physical trials or measurements.